• Skip to primary navigation

 2 ½ cups almond flour (280g) - Find a finely ground almond meal that is almost a powder for the most light and fluffy almond flour muffins.

-½ cup granular sweetener - I use a keto friendly sugar substitute that is zero calories and carbs.
-You could also use coconut sugar or plain castor sugar.
+½ cup granular sweetener (96g) - I use a low carb friendly sugar substitute that is zero calories and carbs.
+You could also use coconut sugar (refined sugar free) or plain castor sugar.

-1 teaspoon baking soda - this reacts with the acid of the Greek Yogurt to help the muffins rise.
+1 teaspoon baking soda (4g) - this is the leavening agent that reacts with the acid of the Greek Yogurt to help the muffins rise.

 ¼ teaspoon kosher salt - salt is never optional in baked goods in my opinion.
 It really enhances the flavor.

-3 large eggs, beaten - typically a muffin recipe would only require 2 eggs but almond flour baked goods require a more eggs for binding.
+3 large eggs, beaten - typically a muffin recipe would only require 2 eggs but almond flour baked goods require more eggs for binding.
+Try at your own risk using a flax egg or an egg replacer.

-8 ounces fat free Greek Yogurt - Greek Yogurt provides the acid in this almond flour muffin recipe to help the muffins rise.
+8 ounces fat free Greek Yogurt (227g) - Greek Yogurt provides the acid in this almond flour muffin recipe to help the muffins rise.
 You could also use sour cream but that would be more calories and carbs.
-I like to use Greek Yogurt in place of butter because almonds are already so rich.
-Use a coconut yogurt for dairy-free.
+I like to use Greek Yogurt in place of butter because almond flour (aka ground almonds) is already so rich.
+Substitute: use a coconut yogurt for dairy-free.

 How to make almond flour muffins

-In a large bowl, combine the almond flour, baking soda, salt, and sweetener.
+1. In a large bowl, combine the dry ingredients: almond flour, baking soda, salt, and sweetener.
 Now we can add in the wet ingredients: yogurt, vanilla, and beaten eggs.
 This is the basic batter for our muffins.

 almond flour muffin batter

-I use a scoop to get the batter into the lined muffin cups (that I also sprayed with cooking spray).
+3. I use a scoop to get the batter into the lined muffin cups.
 This made exactly 12 almond flour muffins.

 As you can see from the photo, I put my sliced almonds on top of the muffins.
 The second time I mixed them in.
-Either way was delicious!
+Either way is delicious!

 muffins topped with almonds

-I baked these keto muffins in a 400F oven until a toothpick came out clean.
-This took about 20 minutes.
+I bake these muffins in a 400F (200C) oven until they are golden brown and a toothpick comes out clean.
+About 20 minutes.

 • You could use sour cream but keep in mind, greek yogurt actually has less carbs than sour cream.